 PROCESSING OF DNA SAMPLE

-After the DNA sample is collected, the owner fills out the DNA Service Sample Submission Form (included in the collection kit) with the information on the dog and send this and the cheek swab, along with a $50.00 DNA analysis fee to the ADBA.
-The genetic sample information is entered into the ADBA database and the genetic sample submitted to MMI Genomics, Inc, the testing laboratory.
+After the DNA sample is collected, the owner fills out the DNA Service Sample Submission Form (included in the collection kit) with the information on the dog and send this and the cheek swab.
+The genetic sample information is entered into the ADBA database and the genetic sample submitted to NEOGEN Genomics, Inc, the testing laboratory.
 Once the DNA is analyzed, the information is returned to the ADBA where the DNA analysis is recorded and the ADBA DNA Certificate is created.
 The genetic information and ADBA DNA Certificate is then sent to the owner of the dog.
 The processing time for this service is approximately 6-8 weeks.

 ADVANTAGES OF DNA ANALYSIS AND CERTIFICATION